 At New Mexico State University I studied Museum Conservation, Metalsmithing and Chemistry.
 I lived and worked in a shared studio space with other artists, including lampworkers, who got me started.

-I taught an SI Chemistry class and worked in a biosynthesis lab, which helped me solidify my understanding of chemistry, which in turn enhances my understanding of the inherent properties and behavior of my mediums.
+I taught a Supplemental Instruction Chemistry class and worked in an Organic Chemistry lab, which helped me solidify my understanding of Chemistry, which in turn enhances my understanding of the inherent properties and behavior of my mediums.

 Equipped with a lifetime's collection of purchased and inherited tools and machines dedicated to lampwork, metalsmithing, and lapidary.
 For the first time, I have a studio space to myself organized my way.
 While I work, I listen to a rotating collection of borrowed records from friends and family on a gifted record player or tune in to the local "tiki-taka's" on the radio.